-The Texas tax-free law exempts most clothing, footwear, school supplies and backpacks priced less than $100 from sales and use taxes.
-The tax-free exemption applies to purchases made in-store, online and via mail.
-A complete list of items that qualify for exemption can be found on the Texas Comptroller’s website.
+It’s important to note that not every item you may be shopping for will be tax free.
+The Oklahoma tax-free law exempts most clothing, footwear, school supplies and backpacks priced less than $100.
+The tax-free exemption applies to purchases made in-store, online, telephone and mail.

-To save time and money, BBB encourages families to:
+To help save time and money, BBB encourages families to:

-· Know the difference between “Back-to-School Sale” and tax-free items.
+Know the difference between “Back-to-School Sale” and tax-free items.
 Retail stores may advertise back-to-school sales because they know consumers are buying items for the upcoming school year.
-Certain discounts will still have taxes applied to them unless the item appears on the state comptroller’s tax-free list.
+Certain discounts will still have taxes applied to them unless the item qualifies.

-· Check for refund and exchange policies.
+Check the refund and exchange policies.
 Be sure you can exchange or return items that are purchased during this time period.
-Keep in mind some items may be non-refundable or have restocking fees associated with a return.
+Keep in mind, some items may be non-refundable or have restocking fees associated with a return.